 Steegaa Interior Listed by thegentlemen Ransomware Group

 On June 30, 2026, Dutch interior design firm Steegaa Interior appeared on the leak site of the ransomware group known as thegentlemen.
-The company, based in Helmond and specializing in high-end custom interiors since 2000, had internal files exfiltrated following a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, supplier, employee, or apprentice whose details were stored in those files could now face heightened risks of identity theft and doxxing.
+The company, based in Helmond and specializing in high-end custom interiors since 2000, is claimed to have had internal files exfiltrated following a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, supplier, employee, or apprentice whose details were stored in those files could now face heightened risks of identity theft and doxxing.

 Public reporting indicates that Steegaa Interior was listed on thegentlemen’s leak site on June 30, 2026.
 The data consists of internal files exfiltrated during a ransomware incident.
 No confirmed total of affected records has been published.
 The company operates as both a design and construction business and a recognized training center offering apprenticeships.
 Available reporting describes the breach through the primary source at ransomware.live, which aggregates leak-site information.